College Search Resources

 Best advice received about education: Your education is yours forever.
 No one can take it from you.

-Christina joined the Emily K Center in 2019, working as a postsecondary access advisor with Game Plan: College and brings more than five years of experience with direct college-access work in both urban and rural settings.
-She earned her B.A. from the University of North Carolina at Chapel Hill.
+Sophia first joined the Emily K Center in 2019, working as a college candidacy advisor for Scholars to College students.
+In the fall of 2021, she transitioned to a role as a postsecondary access advisor with our Game Plan: College team.
+Sophia is a proud Tar Heel, having earned her B.A. from the University of North Carolina at Chapel Hill.

-Rachel works with the following high schools: J.D.
-Clement Early College and Jordan.
+Sophia works with the following high schools: New Tech and City of Medicine.